Thursday, November 2, 2023

 2. In this case - it is easily worth $7K to have the boat destroyed.

-3. The cost to have it destroyed is slightly less than what it would cost to keep the boat in a slip for 7 months.
+3. The cost to have it destroyed is slightly less than what it would cost to have kept the boat in a slip for 7 months.

 After my mother has passed away - I will find another boat...and I will voyage once again upon the deep ocean.